preciofishbone/OmniaDocsG2/pages/page-approval/index.rst

 .. image:: pending-approval-list-new.png

-The approver can go here by clicking a link in the e-mail or use the "Reports" option, see :doc:`Reports </pages/reports/index>`

 To approve or reject publication of a page, do the following:

 1. Click the link in the "Title" column, to go to the page.